State cases explode by another record, 9,585; more than 29,000 in 4 days

 More than half of the deaths, 1,782, are residents and staff of long-term care, including 210 in Palm Beach County.
 The state increase was 10 and Palm Beach County stayed the same.

-Florida, which is the third-most-populous state, is in ninth place, 169 ahead of Louisiana, which added 25 Friday, according to Worldometers.info.
+Florida, which is the third-most-populous state, is in ninth place, 193 ahead of Louisiana, which reported no data Saturday, according to Worldometers.info.

 National data

-Washington, which was the original epicenter in the United States, is in 21th place, with an increase of 4.
+No. 13 Georgia added 13 and Washington, which was the original epicenter in the United States, is in 21th place, with an increase of 5.

 Worldwide

 Five European nations are in the top 10.
-The United Kingdom's deaths increased from 149 to 184 for third place with 43,414 – behind the United States and Brazil.
+The United Kingdom's deaths decreased from 184 to 100 for third place with 43,514 – behind the United States and Brazil.
 The high was 1,172.

-Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 30 – among the lowest since the pandemic.
+Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 8, matching that number and lowest since Feb.
+29.

-Sweden, which has been doing "herd immunity, reported 50 deaths for a total of 5,80 in 16th.
-Neighboring Norway didn't report any deaths to remain at 249 and 44 more cases.
+Sweden, which has been doing "herd immunity, didn't report any data after 50 deaths Friday for a total of 5,280 in 16th.
+Neighboring Norway didn't report any deaths to remain at 249 and 14 more cases.

 Scripps Only Content 2020